-Throughout the study, we will be happy to talk to you or see you at any point should you have concerns.
-Should you develop any health problems, we will investigate and treat these after discussion with your usual medical team.
+Throughout the study, we will be happy to talk to you and your child, or see you both at any point should you have concerns.
+Should your child develop any health problems, we will investigate and treat these after discussion with your usual medical team.
 An independent Data Monitoring and Ethics Committee (DMEC) will oversee the safety of the trial as it progresses.
 Any significant adverse events will be reported to the DMEC.

-Complaints : If you have a concern about any aspect of the study, you should ask to speak to a member of your clinical research team (see contact numbers at the end of this Information Sheet) who will do their best to answer your questions.
-If you remain unhappy and wish to complain about any aspect of the way you have been approached or treated during the course of this study, the normal National Health Service complaints mechanisms are available to you.
+Complaints : If you have a concern about any aspect of the study, you should ask to speak to a member of your child's clinical research team (see contact numbers at the end of this Information Sheet) who will do their best to answer your questions.
+If you remain unhappy and wish to complain about any aspect of the way you or your child have been approached or treated during the course of this study, the normal National Health Service complaints mechanisms are available to you.
 Details can be obtained from the hospital.

-Harm: In the event that something does go wrong and you are harmed during the research due to someone's negligence, then you may have grounds for legal action or compensation, but you may have to pay your legal costs.
+Harm: In the event that something does go wrong and your child is harmed during the research due to someone's negligence, then you may have grounds for legal action or compensation, but you may have to pay your legal costs.
 The normal National Health Service complaints mechanisms will still be available to you (if appropriate).